ticotheps/laker-tech-crm/README.md

 ## Project Overview

+The previous method of device management for hundreds of Laker Elementary, Middle, & High School students & staff during the 2020-2021 school year mainly consisted of data entry and retrieval using multiple Google sheets.

-Although adequate for the season in which it was used, the previous method of device management during the 2020-2021 school year included data entry/retrieval into multiple Google sheets.
-This caused much confusion & headache due to: too many sources of 'truth', frequent user errors during data entry (i.e. - duplicate entries, spelling errors, etc.), & lack of usability.
+Although adequate for the seasons in which they were used, the Google sheet record-keeping ended up causing much confusion & headache due to:
+- too many sources of 'truth'.
+- frequent data entry errors (i.e. - misspelled names, inconsistency with casing, etc.).
+- duplicate entries.
+- missing entries.
+- overall lack of ease with usability.

-The Laker Technology Department's CRM was built as the next iteration for device management of Laker staff members' and students' Chromebooks, iPads, & other devices.
-It aims to improve: efficiency, usability, & data integrity.
+This new CRM was designed and built to be the next improved-upon iteration for device management during the 2021-2022 school year.
+Its aims are to improve:
+- efficiency (i.e. - the ability to generate a list of students who have not returned loaned devices using a single click instead of taking 14 days)
+- usability (i.e. - devices can be checked-in/out in less than 60 seconds while
+  maintaining high data integrity)
+- extensibility (i.e. - designated Laker staff apart from the Technology department staff have the ability to check-in/out devices)
+- data integrity (i.e. - zero duplicate entries).

 ### Attribution